 Birth After Cesarean Mentoring

-For those with a c-section history in Western Wisconsin & Minnesota
+For those planning VBAC or repeat c-section in Western Wisconsin & Minnesota

-These sessions are available for those who need individualized guidance regarding birth after one or more c-sections.
+These sessions are available for those who need individualized counseling in preparing to birth again after one or more c-sections.

 Maybe it's choice of provider or birth place.
 Maybe it's to go over your birth history or medical records in depth.
 Maybe it's discussing strategies to proactively get a hold of your trauma or risk factors.
 And if you're facing or considering a planned repeat cesarean, we can discuss your needs and how to advocate for them.